Databricks administration introduction

 What are workspace admins?

 Workspace admins have admin privileges within a single workspace.
-They can manage workspace-level identities, regulate compute use, and enable and delegate role-based access control (Premium plan and above only).
+They can manage workspace-level identities, regulate compute use, and enable and delegate role-based access control (Premium plan or above only).

 Workspace admin responsibilities